joefg/joefg.github.io/books.md

 poverty is really like.
 Orwell actually gave up a post as a policeman in Burma to write this book. ★★★★☆ (4/5)

+**Shop Class as Soulcraft: An Inquiry Into the Value of Work** by Matthew B.
+Crawford, 2010.
+Reading it made me realise how much I miss working with my hands and convinced me to buy a motorcycle.
+If your mechanic had a PhD from UChicago, he would write something like this. ★★★★☆ (4/5)

 **The Outsider** by Colin Wilson, 1956.
 This book explores the concept of the outsider personality, unwilling and unable to conform to the mainstream of society.
 Uses a variety of sources, from Franz Kafka to Friedrich Nietzsche.
 Interesting, but loses a few points because the author treats his own positions on outsideness as self-evident truths. ★★★☆☆ (3/5)

+**The Network State** by Balaji Srinivasan, 2022.
+A [free book](https://thenetworkstate.com), it's an interesting read about how nation states may develop in future using modern technology.
+It has a polarising reputation because of the author's own personal leanings.
+I'm personally interested in it because interesting people are interested in it, although I found it a bit long winded at parts. ★★★☆☆ (3/5)

 [Back to top](#page-header)